thetillhoff/webscan/README.md

 - Make renovate automerge bugfixes and minor versions
 - Make renovate autorelease a patch-version if bufixes or minor versions were updated/automerged

+- list all domains that are referenced (like fonts.google.com, ...)

 TODO add buildargs to example usage sections in all three repos for the actions